Busnax/Busnax/README.md

 🛠️ Tools & Technologies

-Languages: Java, MATLAB, SQL, C, Assembly
+Languages: C, Java, MATLAB, SQL, Assembly

-Tools: GitHub, Git, GitHub Desktop App, Visual Studio Code, IntelliJ IDEA, Eclipse, QTSPIM.

 <!---
 Busnax/Busnax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.